nsafai/Phaser3-JavaScript-Game/README.md

-# Phaser 3 Webpack Project Template
+# Phaser 3 JavaScript Platform Game!

-A Phaser 3 Project Template
+A platform game written in JavaScript using the Phaser 3 Game Engine.

 ### Requirements